-In LDS Music for iOS, the parameters return_url and return_name can be used to provide a return link to where you were before clicking the ldsmusic:// link.
-Be sure to properly escape special characters in the parameter values.
-This feature is less useful since iOS 9, which provides a built-in back link when you link from one app to another.
-However, for historical reference, here are a few examples:
+In Sacred Music for iOS, the parameters return_url and return_name were previously used to provide a return link to where you were before clicking the sacredmusic:// link.
+However, this feature was removed because iOS 9 and newer provide a built-in back link when you link from one app to another.
+In Android, the regular back button provides the same functionality.
+For historical reference, here are a few examples:

-You can use the ldsmusic:// URI scheme to share or back up a playlist from LDS Music for iOS.
-The easiest way to generate a playlist link is to create the playlist in LDS Music, then use the Share options to share the link with yourself.
-Because playlists don't sync with LDS.org, it's a good idea to share important playlists with yourself before updating or reinstalling the app, in case you need to recreate them.
+You can use the sacredmusic:// URI scheme to share or back up a playlist from Sacred Music for iOS.
+The easiest way to generate a playlist link is to create the playlist in Sacred Music, then use the Share options to share the link with yourself.
+Because playlists don't sync, it's a good idea to share important playlists with yourself before updating or reinstalling the app, in case you need to recreate them.
 Playlist links use song external IDs.
 Here are a few examples:

-While deep links are useful in a mobile context, they become much less useful on devices where the LDS Music app isn't installed or supported.
-While it's difficult to detect if an app like LDS Music is installed on a user's device, it is relatively simple to detect if a user is using iOS or Android, and adapt accordingly.
+While deep links are useful in a mobile context, they become much less useful on devices where Sacred Music isn't installed or supported.
+While it's difficult to detect if an app is installed on a user's device, it is relatively simple to detect if a user is using iOS or Android, and adapt accordingly.

-If your app or web page has deep links into the LDS Music app, be sure to invite your users to download the LDS Music app, and provide an alternative experience for users who aren't using Android or iOS.
+If your app or web page has deep links into Sacred Music, be sure to invite your users to download the Sacred Music app, and provide an alternative experience for users who aren't using Android or iOS.
 Here are some examples of HTML links that work on Android or iOS, with varying experiences on a desktop computer: